c-wrenn/README-Generator-usingNode.js/generatedREADME/README.md

 ## Usage

-This project uses node.js and npm inquirer package.
+This project uses the npm inquirer package.

 ## Installation

-to install first run the command "npm i".
-Next run the command "node index.js"
+To install first run "npm i".
+Next run "node index.js" to prompt questions.

 ## License

 This project is licensed under the MIT License. https://opensource.org/licenses/MIT

-##Tests
+## Tests

+N/A

+## Contribution
 N/A

 ## Questions